PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 the original post, I have described these changes in a follow-up post:
 [Neovim flake Updates](@/neovim-nix-update.md). ") }}

+{{ update(date="2023-11-30", content="

+There is [NixVim](https://github.com/nix-community/nixvim) - a growing Neovim repository that contains many plugins that can be easily enabled and configured with Nix.
+Consider choosing this option because everyone can benefit from the plugins contribued there.
+However, if you are looking for your own small customized 'nook' configuration and want to continue using vim/lua configs, then you are in the right place.

+") }}

 ## Preface

 This guide will provide a step-by-step process for setting up your own Neovim as